BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Can fasting give you a short term mental boost?**

+I follow the 5:2 intermittent fasting program.
+So two days a week, Friday and Monday, I restrict my calorie intake to 600.
+It’s a very modest intervention and it has moderate results.
+But I have noticed that the day after I tend to be a bit more alert and I’m better at tackling tougher jobs.
+I’ve also got a long-standing observation, which I imagine other people have noticed, that the day after an alcohol and all carbohydrate binge Tends to be fairly slow moving.

+So, I wonder if fasting in a more dramatic fashion might have an even stronger result.
+Maybe even a result that is worth the sacrifice.
+Yesterday I tried this out.
+So rather than 600 cal I just had one apple and one banana all day.

+I’m writing this the morning after.
+Observation so far – I’ve got a good night sleep.
+I woke up at 6 am which I always regard as the optimal time to wake up.
+However, I haven’t noticed much in the way of increased alertness yet.
+I will keep the experiment going by not eating at all until the evening.
+Let’s see how it goes.

 #### **Energy Levels**

 They think that attracted my attention most over the last couple of days is how important my energy levels are to achieving anything.
 On Tuesday I had a really solid days work getting a lot done.
 The following day many hours ended up disappearing while I just couldn’t get started .